 (For more on how shifting to best practice sponsorship will drive change in the DNA of your customer relationships, read my new white paper, “Disruptive Sponsorship”.)

 If you’re ready to commit to organisational change, brief your team.
-Alternatively, brief a consultant or agency with specific expertise in increasing organisational sponsorship capacity.
+Alternatively, brief a sponsorship consultant or agency with specific expertise in increasing organisational sponsorship capacity.
 But whatever you do, get the process started, and before you know it, things will start changing.

 Your relationships with customers will deepen.
 Preference, intent, and loyalty will increase.
 Staff morale will rise.
 And advocacy will become part of your brands’ lifeblood.